mrsadengineer/DronePhotoImageizer/README.md

 * Batch processing
 * EMGU.CV for bindings to OpenCV
 * Select File/Directory dialogs in WPF
+* Developing for Multiple Platforms. using class libraries
+* (microsoft.ml.imageanalytics) ML.NET for classification and object detection

 ### functional specs
 * Batch ordering, sorting, renaming, and resizing images